hydephp/develop/docs/architecture-concepts/extensions-api.md

 class JsonPageExtension extends HydeExtension {
     public function booting(HydeKernel $kernel): void {
-        // This runs before the kernel boots, meaning pages have not been discovered yet
+        // This runs before the kernel boots, meaning pages have not been discovered yet }
-        // You can use $kernel to interact with the HydeKernel instance }

     public function booted(HydeKernel $kernel): void {
-        // This runs after the kernel has booted, meaning pages have been discovered
+        // This runs after the kernel has booted, meaning pages have been discovered }
-        // You can use $kernel to interact with the HydeKernel instance }
 }
 ```